katiesaund/academic_website/content/home/about.md

 # Biography

-Lena Smith is a PhD candidate in the Snitkin Lab at the University of Michigan.
+Katie Saund is a PhD candidate in the Snitkin Lab at the University of Michigan.
 Her research interests include bacterial genomics and phylogenetics, with a focus on C. difficile genomics.